osg-htc/user-documentation/documentation/htc_workloads/specific_resources/gpu-jobs.md

 # Available GPUs

+## Capacity

+There are multiple OSPool contributors providing GPUs on a regular basis to the OSPool.
+Some of these contributors will make their GPUs available only when there is demand in the job queue, so after initial small-scale job testing, we strongly recommend submitting a signficant batch of test jobs to explore how much throughput you can get in the system as a whole.

+Also, **some members of the OSPool will only run GPU jobs if the job uses a container** (see note about software below).

+## GPU Types

-Just like CPUs, GPUs are shared with the OSG community only when the resource is idle.
-Therefore, we do not know exactly what resources are available at what time.
-When requesting a GPU job, you might land on one of the following types of GPUs:
+Because the composition of the OSPool can change from day to day, we do not know exactly what specific GPUs are available at any given time.
+Based on previous GPU job executions, you might land on one of the following types of GPUs:

 * GeForce GTX 1080 Ti (GPUs\_Capability: 6.1)
 * V100 (GPUs\_Capability: 7.0)
+* GeForce GTX 2080 Ti (GPUs\_Capability: 7.5)
 * Quadro RTX 6000 (GPUs\_Capability: 7.5)
 * A100 (GPUs\_Capability: 8.0)
 * A40 (GPUs\_Capability: 8.6)
+* GeForce RTX 3090 (GPUs\_Capability: 8.6)

 # Software and Data Considerations